FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 You can use [Steam ROM Manager](https://github.com/SteamGridDB/steam-rom-manager) if you wish to import your [Lutris](https://lutris.net/) games to Steam with the least amount of headaches.
 Despite its name, SRM can import data from `.desktop` application shortcut.
 How does it differ from importing games directly from Lutris?
 It allows you to add custom artwork for games, sourced from [SteamGridDB](https://www.steamgriddb.com/).
 Create a new Parser and use `Non Steam Shortcuts` as a template.
 Add `*/${title}@(.desktop|.DESKTOP)` as `User's glob` parameter and lead `ROMs directory` to the path you have your games installed.
 Create a desktop shortcut for your game from Lutris and place `.desktop` shortcut into your game's directory.
 Save, go to `Preview`, press `Parse` and add your games with desired artwork.

 I personally recommend you install `gamescope` package from your distribution and use it with games.
 [Gamescope](https://github.com/ValveSoftware/gamescope) can fix screen-tearing and lower overall input latency during gameplay.
 It can be enabled via [Lutris](https://lutris.net/)' `Preferences`, `System Options` menus.
 For Steam games, add `gamescope -f -e -h [your screen resolution, e.g. 1080] -r [optional framerate cap, e.g. 60] --force-windows-fullscreen [optional, forces game window to stretch to fullscreen] -- %command%` as a launch option.
-To reduce screen tearing on X even further, make sure to follow [this guide](https://linuxreviews.org/HOWTO_fix_screen_tearing).
+To further reduce screen tearing on X11, make sure to follow [this guide](https://linuxreviews.org/HOWTO_fix_screen_tearing).

 [DXVK](https://github.com/doitsujin/dxvk) can cause stuttering while playing a game for the first time, which ruins the experience.
-In order to minimize the amount of stuttering, open `/etc/profile.d/gpl.sh` with a text editor and add this line: `RADV_PERFTEST=gpl`.
-Reboot to apply the changes. **Please note that Mesa 23.1 and newer has this setting set by default, so no further action is required.**
+In order to minimize the amount of stuttering, add `RADV_PERFTEST=gpl` to `/etc/profile.d/gpl.sh` with a text editor, reboot to apply the changes. **Mesa 23.1 and newer has this variable set by default.**

 ## Issues unresolved